-Minor waste materials could possibly enter ground waters as water infiltrates into the subsurface after spilled on the project site.
+Minor waste materials could possibly enter ground waters as water infiltrates into the subsurface.
+Waste materials entering the canal will be collected at the end of the canal lining project, preventing entrance to surface waters.

 c) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.